Frestein/Ryoumori/readme.md

 Before you can compile the Ryoumori theme, you need to have the following software installed on your computer:

-- Sass (SCSS) compiler
+- Node.js
-- Node.js and npm package manager (optional, but recommended)
+- npm package manager

 ## Installation